alexbfree/react-product-catalog-demo/README.md

 ```
 Then visit http://localhost:8080/ in your browser.

-## To inspect and use the advanced version (preferred for maximal feature set):
+## To inspect and use the advanced version (preferred for testing the maximal feature set):

 ```
 git clone https://github.com/alexbfree/react-product-catalog-demo.git